 Build a career focused on native plants or wildland fire!

-Presented by the Climate Science Alliance Tribal Working Group, the Resilient Restoration's Stewardship Pathways Program invites Indigenous peoples from across Southern California who are interested in building or expanding a career focused on native plant restoration or wildland firefighting and monitoring to register for the informational sessions and fill out our questionnaire.
+Presented by the Climate Science Alliance Tribal Working Group, the Resilient Restoration's Stewardship Pathways Program invites Indigenous peoples from across Southern California who are interested in building or expanding a career focused on native plant restoration or wildland firefighting and monitoring.

 Interested in learning about native plants?
 Would you like to build or expand a career in growing native plants for cultural and restoration activities?